juliannetzer/wise2223_worldbuilding_unity/session2.md

 And adjust the speed when selecting the DollyCart-GameObject:
 ![](images/dolly2.jpeg)

 Then create a new Virtual Camera (GameObject -> Cinemachine -> Virtual Camera) and select the DollyCart-GameObject as the follow target.
-In the Body-section you can then select "Tracked Dolly", drag and drop your Path and enable the Auto Dolly Feature:
+In the Body-section you can then select "Tracked Dolly", drag and drop your Path (the DollyTrack-GameObject) and enable the Auto Dolly Feature:
 ![](images/dolly3.jpeg)

 When you press play, the Virtual Camera should follow your Dolly Cart.